-Exchange & Discussion processes and reflects on art-critical, art-theoretical, philosophical and sociological questions relating to contemporary visual art and design practices in general and personal artistic practices in particular.
-Themes to be discussed and exchanged can come from sources like texts, exhibitions or the outcomes of Trial & Error, Me & The Others, workshops or crash courses.
-The sessions are prepared and monitored by students as well as teachers and may include reading and/or writing assignments.
+The Round Tables are monthly conversations in which the group processes and reflects on art-critical, art-theoretical, philosophical and sociological questions relating to general and current issues in contemporary society; to contemporary visual art practices in general and personal artistic practices in particular; to the domain of painting and to creative processes in art and research.
+Topics to be discussed and exchanged can come from different sources, from projects or issues raised in the seminars.
+The sessions are prepared and moderated by the teacher, occasionally by students, and may include reading and/or writing assignments.